Chart Color Schemes

 The level of residential development activity in Walcha is very low in comparison to the average area assessed nationally by AreaSearch

-Walcha has averaged approximately 8 new dwelling approvals annually over the past five financial years ending June 2021, totalling 41 homes.
-As of July 2026, 1 approval has been recorded in Walcha for FY-26.
-The population decline in recent years suggests that new supply has likely been keeping pace with demand, providing good choice for buyers.
-The average expected construction cost value of new dwellings is $471,000.
+Walcha has averaged approximately eight new dwelling approvals annually over the past five financial years, totalling 41 homes.
+As of FY26 so far, one approval has been recorded.
+The population has declined in recent years, indicating that new supply may have kept pace with demand, providing good choice for buyers.
+New dwellings are developed at an average expected construction cost value of $366,000.

-In the current financial year, there have been $1.3 million in commercial approvals, indicating Walcha's predominantly residential nature.
-Compared to the Rest of NSW, Walcha has approximately two-thirds the rate of new dwelling approvals per person and ranks among the 30th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
-This level is also below average nationally, reflecting the area's maturity and suggesting possible planning constraints.
-New building activity shows 86% standalone homes and 14% townhouses or apartments, maintaining Walcha's traditional low-density character with a focus on family homes appealing to those seeking space.
+In the current financial year, there have been $1.3 million in commercial approvals, reflecting the area's residential nature.
+Compared to the Rest of NSW, Walcha has around two-thirds the rate of new dwelling approvals per person and ranks among the 30th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+This level is below average nationally, suggesting possible planning constraints and reflecting the area's maturity.
+New building activity shows 86.0% standalone homes and 14.0% townhouses or apartments, maintaining Walcha's traditional low density character with a focus on family homes appealing to those seeking space.

-The estimated population per dwelling approval is 718 people, indicating a quiet, low-activity development environment.
-With the population expected to remain stable or decline, Walcha should see reduced pressure on housing in the future, potentially creating opportunities for buyers.
+The estimated population per dwelling approval is 718 people, indicating a quiet, low activity development environment.
+With the population expected to remain stable or decline, Walcha should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development